synergyjs/synergyjs.org/pages/docs/repeated-blocks.md

 # Repeated Blocks

-Repeated blocks work with Arrays and Objects.
+Repeated blocks work with both Arrays and Objects.

-Repeat a block of HTML for each item in a collection using a template element together with the `each` attribute.
+Repeat a block of HTML for each item in a collection using a the `each` attribute.

 Model: